torchbox/django-basic-auth-ip-whitelist/README.rst

 Configuration
 -------------

-In your Django settings you can configure the following settings.
+In your Django settings you can configure the following settings:

 ``BASIC_AUTH_LOGIN`` and ``BASIC_AUTH_PASSWORD``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~